How To Get Rid of Books with Little or No Value

 Auction and Classifieds Websites

-Auctions sites such as Ebay and classified listings websites such as Craigslist and Half present opportunities to sell your old books.
+Auctions sites such as Ebay and classified listings websites such as Craigslist present opportunities to sell your old books.
 Conduct some research to see if others are currently selling your titles on these sites, and what they’re selling for.
 That will help you set your own pricing.
 If you struggle to sell your books, try listing several as a single lot.

 Used bookstores typically sell books for around 50 percent of the cover price, and they’ll buy your old books for around 15 percent of the cover price.
 Your books will go farther if you’re in the market for more books, since most used bookstores will additionally offer around 20 percent store credit in lieu of cash.